DEFRA/wildlife-licencing-team/releasing/README.md

 * Check it works
 * Push a return up
 * Check it all works
+* Briefly test any other functionality as required
-* Keep a track of the keys as we go and ask Dele to remove them
+* Keep a track of the keys as we go and ask backend devs to remove them aferwards

 Afterwards, develop will be behind master in terms of version.